ellifteria/ellifteria.github.io/content/index.md

 I received a Bachelor of Science in [Computer Science]((https://www.mccormick.northwestern.edu/computer-science/)) from [Northwestern University](https://www.northwestern.edu/).

 I'm passionate about Computing Education, Programming Languages and Software Engineering, and more!
-I'm especially interested in the programming systems and software engineering tools that learners, scientists, and other non-computer scientists and end-user programmers use when learning computing topics, when writing programs, and when interacting with computing in general.
+I'm especially interested in the programming systems and software engineering tools that learners, scientists, and other non-computer scientists use when learning computing topics, when writing programs, and when interacting with computing in general.
 I aspire to study and design programming systems that are more approachable and understandable to all users and that empower people to more safely, efficiently, and easily use the full power of computing to achieve their goals.

 <!-- I'm also very interested in how computing education, especially for non-computer scientists.